 Brave Ads have only just been released and are available only in a couple of countries, so it’s hard to make precise estimations.

-Their mission is to find a fair price for users attention after blocking all the fraud, arbitrage, and abuse in the current system, using the BAT ecosystem.
-By default, users revenue share will flow back monthly and anonymously to each user’s top websites and content creators on YouTube, Twitch, etc. Of course, by changing the defaults you will be able to withdraw Basic Attention Tokens.
-Send them to your Ethereum Wallet or just turn them into U.S Dollars, Euros or whatever.
-Those are you Tokens you can do with them whatever you want.
+Their mission is to find a fair price for users’ attention after blocking all the fraud, arbitrage, and abuse in the current system, using the BAT ecosystem.
+By default, users’ revenue share will flow back monthly and anonymously to each user’s top websites and content creators on YouTube, Twitch, etc. Of course, by changing the defaults you will be able to withdraw Basic Attention Tokens.
+Send them to your Ethereum Wallet or just turn them into U.S Dollars, Euros, or whatever currency you want.
+Those are your tokens you can do with them whatever you want.
 Your tokens, your rules.

 Brave Browser Features & Details

 - Browse the web faster – Brave Browser loads faster than Google Chrome, Mozilla Firefox, Opera, Internet Explorer, Microsoft Edge, etc.